-As a complex cell-surface receptor with a molecular weight of 49 kDa, Fc epsilon RI binds Fc domain of IgE with an affinity of 10 M as oppose to Fc epsilon RII with a notably lower affinity of 10 M.
+As a complex cell-surface receptor with a molecular weight of 49 kDa, Fc epsilon RI binds the Fc domain of IgE with an affinity of 10 M as oppose to Fc epsilon RII with a notably lower affinity.

 Fc epsilon RI’s structure is expressed differently based on the effector cell type it is presented on.
 An alpha beta gamma tetramer is seen on mast cells and basophils, whereas a trimeric, alpha beta isoform is found on other cell types, such as Langerhans and dendritic cells.

-SYK plays a crucial role in augmentation of IgE downstream signaling process.
-Any disruption in its activity or expression leads to a discernible malfunction in mast cell response mechanism.
+SYK plays a crucial role in the augmentation of the IgE downstream signaling process.
+Any disruption in its activity or expression leads to a discernible malfunction in the mast cell response mechanism.
 This discovery has made SYK an ideal therapeutic target for inflammatory and allergic conditions.

 Currently, there are a number of clinical trials for asthma, rheumatoid arthritis, and systemic lupus erythematosus that focus on developing drugs to directly or indirectly target SYK.

 There are two contradictory theories behind the role antioxidants play in atopic disease.
-Some studies propose that a low intake of antioxidants, such a green vegetables and fresh fruits and fish, contributes to the increased prevalence of atopic disorders, while others suggest that increased antioxidant intake has caused the increase in allergic disorders.
+Some studies propose that a low intake of antioxidants, such as green vegetables, and fresh fruits and fish, contributes to the increased prevalence of atopic disorders, while others suggest that increased antioxidant intake has caused the increase in allergic disorders.

 Asthma affects approximately 300 million people in the world and is caused by chronic, inflammation, hyperactivity, and reversible obstruction of the airway.
 It presents with shortness of breath, cough, and wheezing.
 Non-allergic asthma, which is not associated with atopy, presents with negative skin tests to typical aeroallergens and tends to present with a later onset in life.
 Allergic asthma, accounting for two-thirds of all asthma cases, is illustrated by increased IgE levels and sensitization to allergens.
 This is when cross-linking of antigens to the Fc epsilon RI-bound IgE on the surface of mast cells, basophils, and dendritic cells trigger their activation.